jerry856-ops/wrapped2025/README.md

 Unhinged but believable facts

-A dramatic Spotify-style outro
+A dramatic Spotify-style finale

-Everything is driven by one config file.
+Everything is powered by a single configuration file.

-🧠 How it works (high level)
+🧠 How it works
-1️⃣ config.json = the brain
+1️⃣ config.json — the brain

-All content comes from one file:
+All visible content comes from one file:

 config.json

-Change values → the site updates automatically.
+Change values → refresh → the site updates instantly.
 No JavaScript editing required.

 2️⃣ Slide system (Spotify Wrapped style)

 Full-screen vertical slides

-One slide visible at a time
+Only one slide visible at a time

-Scroll, swipe, keyboard, or navigation dots
+Scroll, swipe, arrow keys, or navigation dots

-Slides “lock” in place like real Spotify Wrapped
+Slides “lock” into place like real Spotify Wrapped

-Each slide has:
+Each slide contains:

 A theme color